filippotramonto/Development-of-Novel-Quantum-Algorithms-QUIP/README.md

 The files regarding the 2 steps are subdivided in two folders: [Step 1](https://github.com/filippotramonto/Development-of-Novel-Quantum-Algorithms-QUIP/tree/main/Project%20Step%201) and [Step 2](https://github.com/filippotramonto/Development-of-Novel-Quantum-Algorithms-QUIP/tree/main/Project%20Step%202).

-The qmod and qprog files produced in the 2 steps are locted in their respective folders.
+The qmod and qprog files produced in the 2 steps are located in their respective folders.

 The folder [Step 1](https://github.com/filippotramonto/Development-of-Novel-Quantum-Algorithms-QUIP/tree/main/Project%20Step%201) contains also 2 Python files (ancilla.py and tof_sim.py) needed to execute some comparison test in the Step 1 notebook that uses the original paper code.